LooseLab/littlejohn/README.md

 ROBIN (Rapid nanopOre Brain intraoperatIve classificatioN) is a comprehensive bioinformatics workflow system designed for processing and analyzing BAM files in the context of human oncology analysis.

+ROBIN was published in NeuroOncology - see [ROBIN Paper](https://academic.oup.com/neuro-oncology/article/27/8/2035/8139084)

 It provides automated preprocessing, multiple analysis pipelines, and real-time monitoring capabilities.

 It now incorporates LITTLE JOHN (Lightweight Infrastructure for Task Tracking and Logging with Extensible Job Orchestration for High-throughput aNalysis), which handles the heavy lifting behind the scenes.